sage-code/eve/manual/classes.md

 ## Concept

-A class is smart composite data type.
+A class is a smart composite data type.
 It implement properties and methods required to create objects.
 Objects are _state machines_ that are instantiated on demand and released from memory when they are no longer needed.
 The most important characteristics of objects are:

 * Encapsulation: each object has its own states;
 * Inheritance: an object inherit its base class;
 * Polymorphic: an object can play its base class role;

 ## Design
-A classes is inherited from a base class or from Root class.
+A class is inherited from a base class or from root class called: Object.

 **pattern:**
 ```